Zero-Shot Out-of-Distribution Detection Based on the Pre-trained Model CLIP: Experiments

 \subsection{Baselines}

-We compare our method with 9 open set detection baselines.
-Each baseline either requires to train a closed set classifier or works based on a pretrained model as its backbone.
+We compare our method with 11 OOD detection baselines.
+Each baseline either requires to train a closed-world classifier or works based on a pre-trained model as its backbone.
 In both cases, labeled training data is required.
-We are not aware of any existing zero-shot open set detection model except~\cite{fort2021exploring} which requires unseen class labels to be given for detection (the paper's main focus is not zero-shot open set detection).
-Therefore, it is unsuitable for our open set detection setting, and thus is not included as a baseline.
+We are not aware of any existing zero-shot OOD detection model except~\cite{fort2021exploring} which requires unseen class labels to be given for detection (the paper's main focus is not zero-shot OOD detection).
+Therefore, it is unsuitable for our OOD detection setting, and thus is not included as a baseline.

-\emph{DOC}~\cite{shu2017doc} is an early method originally proposed for open set detection (or recognition) of text data.
-It uses one-vs-rest sigmoid function in the output layer.
-It compares the maximum score over sigmoid outputs to a predefined threshold to reject or accept a test sample.

-\emph{OpenMax}~\cite{bendale2016towards} is an early technique for open set image recognition.
-It does calibration on the penultimate layer of the network to bound the open space risk.

-\emph{G-OpenMax} and \emph{OSRCI} \cite{ge2017generative,neal2018open} are both generative models that use a set of generated samples to learn an extra class.
-So, the model is a $K+1$ class classifier of seen and pseudo-unseen.

-\emph{C2AE} \cite{oza2019c2ae} is a class-conditioned generative method that uses the reconstruction error of test samples as the detection score. \emph{CAC}~\cite{miller2021class} is a latest method that uses anchored class centers in the logit space to encourage forming of dense clusters around each known/seen class.
-Detection is done based on the distance of the test sample to the anchored seen class centers in the logit space.

-\emph{GFROR} \cite{perera2020generative} combines the advantage of generative models with the recent advances in self-supervision learning methods.

-\emph{G-ODIN} \cite{hsu2020generalized} {is a recent method that uses a decomposed confidence score on top of its feature extractor for open set detection.
-The hyperparameters of the algorithm are tuned only on closed set classes.}

-\emph{CSI}~\cite{tack2020csi} combines contrastive learning, self-supervised learning, and various data augmentation techniques to train its model.
-It is a latest strong baseline.

-{\emph{MSP} \cite{hendrycks2016baseline} uses maximum softmax probability as the natural open set detection score which can be used on top of any closed set classifier.
-Ideally, MSP is high on closed set classes and low for open set classes.
-MSP can be considered as a lower bound for ZO-CLIP performance. }